Winter Hut to Hut Expedition in Norway

 What is the food like?

-While on the expedition, you will eat some of the food you prepared beforehand and also cook some meals from scratch - you will be trying some typical Norwegian dishes and learning how to prepare them in an outdoor/remote setting.
-Some examples are: homemade bread with cheese, elk sausage and potato pancakes.
+Pre-expedition you'll be staying in the lodge and pitching in to prepare meals together (planned by your guide).
+In the morning there will be a buffet-style breakfast and hot drinks provided, including a local warm blackcurrant syrup, a Norwegian winter drink.
+While on the expedition, you'll eat some of the food you prepared beforehand and also cook some meals from scratch - you'll be trying some typical Norwegian dishes and learning how to prepare them in an outdoor and remote setting.
+Think homemade bread with cheese, elk sausage and potato pancakes.

 Most food requirements can be accommodated, including vegan and vegetarian.
 Please let your host know your dietary requirements in advance.